Bylaws of the

-Wherever notice of any action is required to be given, such notice shall be deemed given if mailed in the United States Mail, postage prepaid, addressed to the recipient at the address last known to the Corporation in its records.
-Such notice shall be deemed properly given if so mailed no later than fourteen (14) days prior to the action to be taken as specified in such notice or longer period if specifically provided in these Bylaws.
+Wherever notice of any action is required to be given, such notice shall be deemed given if mailed in the United States Mail, postage prepaid, addressed to the recipient at the address last known to the Corporation in its records or emailed to a known email address.
+Such notice shall be deemed properly given if so mailed or emailed no later than fourteen (14) days prior to the action to be taken as specified in such notice or longer period if specifically provided in these Bylaws.
 Anything contained in this section to the contrary notwithstanding, any specific requirement contained in these bylaws providing for a different form or time period of notice shall supersede the notice required under this Section.

 The Board may, from time to time, establish projects for the Corporation in furtherance of its purposes.
 Such projects shall, if necessary, be funded and carried out in the manner determined by the Board.

 SECTION 1.
 Gender.
 All pronouns herein contained of the masculine, feminine or non-descriptive gender shall, as and when appropriate, mean either masculine or feminine and shall be non-discriminatory.

 SECTION 2.
 Captions.
 All captions contained in these bylaws shall be for convenience only and shall not be determinative of the nature or effect of any of the provisions herein.

 SECTION 3.
 In the event any provisions contained in these Bylaws shall be invalid as a matter of law, then such invalid portion shall be deemed null, void and of no force and effect and shall not affect the validity of any other portion of these bylaws.